jvondzerza/oop-blackjackgame/README.md

 * fixed logic for stand and surrender buttons
 * created "end of game" logic
 * implemented a provisional betting system (still a lil' buggy)
+* implemented logic for the first turn rule

 ## //TODO

 * spruce the darn thing up some more
-* implement first turn rule?

 ## from